 We understand that scholarships play an important role in making a college education affordable.
 Committed to our mission that finances should not keep a student from an education, we recognize students not only for academic achievement but also for the potential that each brings to Benjamin Franklin Institute of Technology.
+However, Institutional funding does not cover student refunds and solely covers the cost of tuition, college sponsored housing, books, and tools.
 We offer various scholarships including:

-- The Benjamin Franklin Scholarship ranges up to \$2,500 per academic year and is awarded to students who demonstrate academic potential but may not have the opportunity to realize that potential before reaching BFIT. - The Trustee's Scholarship ranges up to \$5,000 per academic year and is awarded to students who demonstrated outstanding academic accomplishments while in high school. - The President's Merit Scholarship ranges up to \$2,500 per academic year and is awarded to students in recognition of performance in areas such as academic achievement, leadership, special talent, extracurricular involvement and community work. - The Franklin Assistance Grant ranges up to \$2,000 per academic year and is awarded to students that demonstrate financial need in combination with the President's Merit Scholarship. - The Frederick and Anita Jaatinen Graham Scholarship ranges up to \$2,000 per academic year and is awarded to students that demonstrate academic achievements to major in Computer Technology, Electronics Engineering Technology, Electrical Technology, Automotive Technology and Mechanical Engineering Technology. - The Women in Technology Scholarship ranges up to \$3,000 per academic year and is awarded to female students that demonstrate academic achievement and leadership potential.
+- The Benjamin Franklin Scholarship ranges up to \$5,000 per academic year and is awarded to students who demonstrate academic potential but may not have the opportunity to realize that potential before reaching BFIT. - The Trustee's Scholarship ranges up to \$5,000 per academic year and is awarded to students who demonstrated outstanding academic accomplishments while in high school. - The Franklin Assistance Grant ranges up to \$5,000 per academic year and is awarded to students that demonstrate financial need in combination with the President's Merit Scholarship. - The Frederick and Anita Jaatinen Graham Scholarship ranges up to \$2,000 per academic year and is awarded to students that demonstrate academic achievements to major in Computer Technology, Electronics Engineering Technology, Electrical Technology, Automotive Technology and Mechanical Engineering Technology. - The Women in Technology Scholarship ranges up to \$5,000 per academic year and is awarded to female students that demonstrate academic achievement and leadership potential.